compiler-research/compiler-research.github.io/_posts/2025-23-09-Supporting-AD-in-CMS-Combine-likelihood-scans.md

   them so that combinations differing least from the current best configuration are evaluated first.

-- Using the above stated functions , the discrete profiling algorith, which is the main minimization algorithm in Combine, was imported in `RooMinimizer.cxx`.
+- Using the above stated functions , the discrete profiling algorithm, which is the main minimization algorithm in Combine, was imported in `RooMinimizer.cxx`.